percona/portal-doc/docs/advisors/checks/mongodb-collections-fragmented.md

 **Run compact on the collections:**

-Compact command rewrites and defragments all data and indexes in a collection.
+The Compact command rewrites and defragments all data and indexes in a collection.
 On WiredTiger databases, this command will release unneeded disk space to the operating system.

 Below is the syntax -
 > db.runCommand({compact: _collection name_})